chapel-lang/governance/GOVERNANCE.md

 This file describes the current governance of the Chapel Language project, covering the language's definition; the code base that implements its compiler, library modules, runtime, and tools; and the project's documentation.
-It was last updated in February 2025.
+It was last updated in September 2025.
 This file goes hand-in-hand with the project's technical charter, `CHARTER.md`, which defines the project's operations, roles and responsibilities, IP policy, and serves as the core governance of the